-- 1 Close the Line Module door. - 2 Close the Telco Access door. - 3 Tighten the screw on the Telco Access door until it is completely seated.
-This is to avoid interference with the RT enclosure cover. - 4 Close the RT housing cover and secure both the Telco override screw and the slotted-head Customer Access screw.
+- 1 If you have not already done so, close the Line Module door. - 2 If you have not already done so, close the Telco Access door. - 3 To avoid interference with the RT cover, tighten the screw on the Telco Access door until it is completely seated. - 4 Close the RT housing cover and secure both the Telco override screw and the slotted-head Customer Access screw